ag0097/Deaf-Sign-Language-Recognition/README.md

 (https://www.kaggle.com/datasets/grassknoted/asl-alphabet)

 <h3>Approach</h3>
-The model created uses transfer learning. <br>
+Here we used and applied the concept of transfer learning. <br>
 A pre trained VGG16 model is used to create the structure and then conolution layers are changed accordingly.<br>

 <h3>Result Snapshots</h3>